 It's best to bring very young children into the dentist's office early in the morning.
 Infants tend to be more alert and less irritable in the mornings

-Yes.
-Pediatric dentists are specifically trained to work with children.
+It’s not necessary to see a pediatric dentist.
+However, they are specifically trained to work with children.
 They not only have advanced knowledge of how children's mouths, gums, and teeth should develop, but are experts in dealing with scared, angry, or upset children.
-It'll be better for your child's stress level as well as his overall dental health to go to a pediatric dentist.

 Your child should be able to eat before going to the dentist.
 However, you may want to feed them less than usual in case their stomach gets upset or the dentist needs to do any kind of treatment on their teeth.

 Ask for recommendations from your pediatrician and other parents.
-Before scheduling an appointment, visit theoffice to meet the dentist and talk to the receptionist.
-This can give you a sense of how friendly the office is and will let you see how other children react in the waiting room, or around the office.
+Before scheduling an appointment, visit the office to meet the dentist and talk to the receptionist.
+This can give you a sense of how friendly the office is and will let you see how other children react in the reception area, or around the office.

 Quickly and easily find an in-network hospital with Humana’s provider directory.Find a hospital